Williams syndrome: Society and culture

-The adjective "elfin" may have originated to describe the facial features of people with WS; before its scientific cause was understood, people believed that individuals with the syndrome, who have exceptionally charming and kind personalities, had extraordinary, even magical, powers.
+The adjective "elfin" may have originated to describe the facial features of people with WS; before its scientific cause was understood, peoplebelieved that individuals with the syndrome, who have exceptionally charming and kind personalities, had extraordinary, even magical, powers.
 This has been proposed to be the origin of the folklore of elves, fairies, and other forms of the 'good people' or 'wee folk' present in English folklore.

 In a review of the symptoms and features of the syndrome, Laskari, Smith, and Graham emphasized that many family members of individuals with WS reject use of terminology such as "elfin", as well as descriptions of social symptoms as "cocktail party syndrome".
 Physicians, family members of individuals with WS syndrome, and WS associations alike have called for the curtailment of such terms.

 One notable person with the syndrome is Gabrielle Marion-Rivard, a Canadian actress and singer who won the Canadian Screen Award for Best Actress in 2014 for her performance in the film Gabrielle.
-Another is Jeremy Vest, member of the How's Your News? team, featured in the TV series and film of the same name.
+Another is Jeremy Vest, member of the How's Your News? team, featured in the US TV series and film of the same name.